LKremer/scbs/docs/tutorial.md

 This can be achieved with `scbs scan`.

 Before you can run `scbs scan` for the first time, you will need to run `scbs smooth` once.
-This command simply calculates treats all your single cells as a pseudo-bulk sample and calculates the smoothed mean methylation along the whole genome.
+This command simply treats all your single cells as a pseudo-bulk sample and calculates the smoothed mean methylation along the whole genome.
 This information is required for MVR detection, and later, for obtaining a methylation matrix.

 ```bash